Ultimate guide to running a cafe

 Although it’s virtually impossible to predict what the exact start-up costs for a cafe will be – as much will depend on that cafe’s unique circumstances – we can provide you with a checklist of potential costs to take into account.

-- Other overheads – make sure you don’t forget about other expenses such as energy, water and insurance.
+• Other overheads – make sure you don’t forget about other expenses such as energy, water and business insurance.
+It's easy to arrange coffee shop insurance, which includes every policy suited to cafes.

 With all this in hand, it's time to think about opening up.